munificent/craftinginterpreters/book/methods-and-initializers.md

 new `OP_INVOKE` instruction.
 It takes two operands:

 1. The index of the property name in the constant table.

 2. The number of arguments passed to the method.

 In other words, this single instruction combines the operands of the `OP_GET_PROPERTY` and `OP_CALL` instructions it replaces, in that order.
 It really is a fusion of those two instructions.
-Let's define it:
+Let's define it.

 ^code invoke-op (1 before, 1 after)

-And add it to the disassembler:
+And add it to the disassembler.

 ^code disassemble-invoke (2 before, 1 after)

-This is a new, special, instruction format, so it needs a little custom disassembly logic:
+This is a new, special, instruction format, so it needs a little custom disassembly logic.

 ^code invoke-instruction

 We read the two operands and then print out both the method name and the argument count.
-Over in the interpreter's bytecode dispatch loop is where the real action begins:
+Over in the interpreter's bytecode dispatch loop is where the real action begins.

 ^code interpret-invoke (4 before, 1 after)